symentispl/java-microbenchmarks-workshop/README.md

 2. Run `task build` to build the project
 3. Run `task run-benchmarks` to execute benchmarks
 4. LINUX ONLY: configure your system with `sysctl kernel.perf_event_paranoid=1` and `sysctl kernel.kptr_restrict=0`
-5. Run `task profile-benchmark [benchmark class]` to run with profiling (includes flamegraph generation)
+5. Run `task profile-benchmarks` to run with profiling (includes flamegraph generation)